SirDickensBottomskew/ISDMProject/Assignment.md

 ## Problem Definition - Define Phase

-In order to satisfy the increasing demand for better customer satisfaction and retention on the phone, the Travel Company decided to implement a new system in its Call Management Center (CMC) and integrate it with a new Customer Relationship Management (CRM) platform to handle and support the influx of inbound and outbound callers, as well as to satisfy the demands of the internal team to effectively communicate with customers.
+In order to satisfy the increasing demand for better customer satisfaction and retention on the phone, the Travel Company decided to implement a new system in its Call Management Center (CMC) to handle and support the influx of inbound and outbound callers, as well as to satisfy the demands of the internal team to effectively communicate with customers.

-In order to implement a new system, a problem needs to be addressed in order for the new system to address the problem and attempt to fix it.
-The travel company would want the system to include a function that could adjust the call flow rate to speed up customer calls.
-Additionally, from the RM's perspective, the system should match customers according to their skills, customer profile and product knowledge.
-This could improve the call flow rate and may lead to more satisfied customers.

-The second issue to be addressed is storage.
-The new system would need access to the customer database and transaction history.
-Since the new integrated system is planned to include features that can automatically find the user profile based on their phone number or manually by searching their name, this can check whether the customer is new or returning customer so that we can serve them better.
-From the perspective of the RM, this will benefit them since they can see the customer purchase history.
-Additionally, the new CRM should work seamlessly with the news over the phone purchasing system, in-store purchase or online purchase that the customer profile can dynamically update so the phone operator will always have the up to date version of the customer profile.
-Since the new system will combine a lot of data from the existing IS system, it would be a future proof system that can be used as a hub for automated advertisement or recommendation.

-In summary, the core problem the travel company is facing is the slow rate of call flow as a result of customers getting matched with any RM regardless of the RM's knowledge of the product.
+From conducting the empathize phase below, it is concluded that the core problem the travel company is facing is the slow rate of call flow as a result of customers getting matched with Relatonship Managers that may not fit the customer's needs regardless of the RM's knowledge of the product.

 ## Stakeholders